THE SOLACE OF BAY LEAVES

 “Savory,” says Publishers Weekly.
 “Budewitz’s affection for Seattle is apparent on every page.”

 “VERDICT The character-driven mystery by the award-winning author of Death al Dente is darker than many cozies.
-Readers attracted to unusual settings and mature, introspective amateur sleuths will appreciate this intricately plotted story depicting the impact of murder on the family and community.” — Library Journal
+Readers attracted to unusual settings and mature, introspective amateur sleuths will appreciate this intricately plotted story depicting the impact of murder on the family and community.” — Library Journal, in a starred review.

 Legend says that in the late 1950s, aspiring rocker Jimi Hendrix often met friends